go-ozzo/ozzo-validation/README.md

 When a value being validated is a pointer, most validation rules will validate the actual value pointed to by the pointer.
 If the pointer is nil, these rules will skip the validation.

-An exception is the `validation.Required` and `validation.NotEmpty` rules.
+An exception is the `validation.Required` and `validation.Required` rules.
 When a pointer is nil, they will report a validation error.

 ## Processing Validation Errors